Harry Potter Tour of Edinburgh

 If you want to do the Harry Potter route on your own, take a map of the city and write down the locations; although you will miss the stories it won't be difficult.

-Relating a real place with a legend or a story is the easiest way to remember its points of interest and to make it stick a little bit more in your memory.
+Relating a real place with a legend or a story is the easiest way to remember its points of interest and also to make it stick a little bit more in your memory.
 If you liked the experience of the Harry Potter's Edinburgh tour, you can't miss the great legend of the country: the Loch Ness Monster.

 For this you will have to travel a few kilometers by road, but you have at your disposal different organized tours that will take you in one or two days to discover the secrets of the Scottish Highlands, located about three hours from Edinburgh.
-If you want to know more about this possibility, you can read this article about Loch Ness Day Trips and other Lochs from Edinburgh.
+If you want to learn more about this possibility, you can read this article on Loch Ness Day Trips and other Lochs from Edinburgh.

 If what you prefer is to get to know the city and its surroundings, there are plenty of tours and guided tours to choose from.
-I summarize the best ones in my guide about Best Tours and Day Trips from Edinburgh.
+I summarize the best ones in my guide on Best Tours and Day Trips from Edinburgh.